mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 ## What is an HttpMessageConverter?
+The `@ResponseBody` is also used to facilitate understanding of the REST message format between client and server.

 The `HttpMessageConverter` interface specifies the properties of a converter that can perform the following conversions:
 - Convert a `HttpInputMessage` to an object of specified type.